Booked for Lunch

 2nd Thursday of each month

-Led by Christ Church members, Lin Edwards and Sally Jackson.
+Led by Christ Church member Lin Edwards.

 We invite you to bring your lunch and join us on the 2nd Thursday each month.

 DECEMBER 8 | A LOWCOUNTRY CHRISTMAS BY MARY ALICE MONROE